 CLOTHING

-Call Today: (606) 478-8787

-Carhartt, Dickies, Saw Horse, Key and Carhartt for Women and Kids.
+Carhartt, Dickies, Saw Horse, Key and Cariartt for Women and Kids.

-KNIVES
+COLD STEEL

+GERBER.
+Smith & Wesson

+Prestonsburg Village Shopping Center Phone 886-0896

+Calendar

-HOMEWORX Prestonsburg Village Shopping Center Phone 886-0896 Calendar Meeting Rooms A & B, Highlands Medical Office Building, 8:00 a.m. - 5:00 p.m.
-For more information concerning the support groups, please contact: Highlands Services Educational Department at 1-606-886-7424.
-Reunion/Memorial to be held in 2010 Old House Hollow, "Bristle Buck".
-East McDowell, to be held in 2010.
+Meeting Rooms A & B, Highlands Medical Office Building, 8:00 a.m. - 5:00 p.m.
+For more information con-cerning the support groups, please contact: Highlands Educational Services Department at 1-606-886-7424.

+Reunion/Memorial to be held in 2010 Old House Hollow, "Bristle Buck", East McDowell, to be held in 2010.
 For information.
-Send a post card to 47 Frasure Creek Road, McDowell, KY 41647 e-mail: patricia 466@hotmail.com; also Post Card, P.O.
+Send a post card to 47 Frasure Creek Road, McDowell, KY 41647, or e-mail: patricia 466@hot-mail.com; also Post Card, P.O.
 Box 431, McDowell, KY 41647.

-Education series planned for Alzheimer's sufferers The UK Sanders-Brown Center on Aging, Alzheimer's Association, Pikeville Medical Center and the Kentucky TeleHealth Network present: Education series for family members and friends of those who suffer from memory disorders.
+Education series planned for Alzheimer's aufferers The UK Sanders-Brown Center on Aging, Alzheimer's Association, Pikeville Medical Center and the Kentucky TeleHealth Network present: Education series for family members and friends of those who suffer from memory disorders.
 All programs are on Thursdays, 6:30-8:00 p.m.
+July 23, 2009 orders.
+All programs are on Thursdays, 6:30-8:00 p.m.
+July 23, 2009

-July 23, 2009 Dying with dignity: Latestage dementia care and endof-life issues Paliative medical and behavioral care approaches Registration is mandatory.
+Dying with dignity: Late-stage dementia care and end-of-life issues

+Paliative medical and behavioral care approaches Registration is mandatory.
 Please confirm your attendance by registering with the Alzheimer's Association at 800-272-3900.
+Sites without registrants will cancel their 800-272-3900.
 Sites without registrants will cancel their participation in this event.
-Your community location is: Pikeville Medical Center Library, Brenda Burgess, 626- Auxier Community Center Free GED classes, Monday, Tuesday and Wednesday, from 10 a.m.-12.
-Autistic Children Support Group plans monthly meeting Support group for Guardians of Autistic Children will meet the first Thursday of every month at the Haven of Rest, 1601 Airport Road, Inez.
+Your community location is: Pikeville Medical Center Library, Brenda Burgess, 626-427-3931.

+Auxier Community Center Free GED classes, Monday, Tuesday and Wednesday, from 10 a.m.-12.

+Autistic Children Support Group plans monthly meet-

+Group plans monthly meeting.
+Support group for Guardians of Autistic Children will meet the first Thursday of every month at the Haven of Rest, 1601 Airport Road; Inez.
 Call 606-298-0520 for information.

+Free Bible Lessons

+Write to: Bible Way

+Outreach Ministry, P.O.
+Box

+371, Kingsport, TN 37664.

-Free Bible Lessons Write to: Bible Way Outreach Ministry, P.O.
-Box 33/1, Kingsport, 1N 3/004.
-Lessons completely free of charge to all interested.
-Have an 'Out of this World' birthday party!
-The East Kentucky Science Center is now offering a fun and distinctive party venue for kids of all ages.
+Lessons completely free of

+charge to all interested.

+Have an 'Out of this World' birthday partyl

+The East Kentucky Science

+Center is now offering a fun land distinctive party venue for kids of all ages.
 The Birthday Party package includes rental of a classroom and admission to exhibits and planetarium programs.
-Must be booked two weeks in advance; limit 40 guests.
+Must be booked two weeks in advance: limit 40 guests.
 Call 889-0303 for more information.

 Need Help With Home Repairs?

+Home Repairs?

-The Lifetime Auxier Learning Center can help!
+The Auxier Lifetime Learning Center can help!
 We are now taking applications for home repairs.
-If you, or someone you know, are low income and need help with repairs on your home, please call 606-886-0709 for your application, or stop by our office at 21 South River Street, Auxier.
-Office Hours: Monday-Friday, Democratic Woman's Club meets at May Lodge Floyd County The Democratic Woman's Club meets the second Monday of each month at 6:00 p.m., at the May Lodge, Jenny Wiley State Park.
+If you, or someone you know, are low income and need help with repairs on your home, please call 60% 886-0709 for your application, or stop by our office at 21 South River Street, Auxier.
+Office Hours: Monday-Friday, 84-4.

+Democratic Woman's Club

+Democratic Woman's Club meets at May Lodge The Floyd County Democratic Woman's Club meets the second Monday of each month at 6:00 p.m., at the May Lodge, Jenny Wiley State Park.

 Need help with addiction?